 Greg Craig, former White House counsel for President Barack Obama, was indicted Thursday on two counts of making false and misleading statements to investigators about his work on behalf of Russian-backed former President of Ukraine, Viktor Yanukovych.

-Craig becomes the first Democrat to be indicted in connection with Special Counsel Robert Mueller’s investigation into Russian election interference.
+Craig becomes the first Democrat to be indicted in connection with former Special Counsel Robert Mueller’s investigation into Russian election interference.
 Mueller’s team handed off the Craig case to prosecutors in New York last year, having discovered his potential wrongdoing while investigating former Trump campaign chairman Paul Manafort’s lobbying work in Ukraine.